McDowell High School (North Carolina)

 McDowell High School is a public high school located in the Western North Carolina town of Marion.
 The school has approximately 1,700-1,800 students.
-It is the only high school in McDowell County.
-The school was built in 1971, and has its own student-run newspaper, the Iliad, and literary magazine, The Muses (formerly known as the Aurora).
-McDowell High's yearbook finishes the trilogy of MHS publications, and is dubbed The Odyssey.
-Also there is now a T.V. show on YouTube entitled "MHS Titan News".
+The school was built in 1971, though the building was not occupied until 1972.
+It was formed from several pre-existing community schools in McDowell County.

 Alma mater

 The first official performance of the McDowell High "Alma Mater" was on November 11, 1976, during a McDowell High School Band Concert.
 The first live performance of the McDowell High "Alma Mater" took place during a football game in the fall of 1976.
 The words were composed by Mrs. Alice Ostrom, a noted North Carolina poet, and Angela Israel, a student of Captain Ostrom.
 The musical score was composed by Capt.
 Ralph K. Ostrom, Ret.
 In addition to having served as band director at Marion High, Captain Ostrom studied with the United States Army Band and was director of the Tenth Division Band Training School.